xma711/notebook/cloud_computing/cloud_storage/google_drive/README.md

 Create a folder, e.g. drive, and cd to the folder and do a 'drive init'.
 The instruction will tell me how to set the credentials in this folder to point to one particular google drive account.

-Subsequently in this folder, i can do 'drive pull -hidden folder_name' to pull exactly one particular folder.
+Subsequently in this folder, we can do 'drive pull -hidden folder_name' to pull exactly one particular folder.

 To see the listing: drive list